 Ship Island Project Background

-The Mississippi barrier islands are important to our natural, historical, and cultural landscapes.
+Sculpted winds, waves, and currents that influence sand erosion, deposition, dune formation, overwash, inlet formation, and shoreline migration, the Mississippi barrier islands are important to our natural, historical, and cultural landscapes.
 The barrier islands create and maintain sensitive ecosystems that support diverse habitats for wildlife such as birds and sea turtles while also reducing storm damage to our coastal communities.
 They are also time capsules containing pieces of our human past, like historic Fort Massachusetts.